FlorisVideler/IPASS/README.md

 ## Running the game

-To run the game itself, just shapely run the executable file!
+To run the game itself, just simply run the executable file!

 ## Built With